rohitandani/Ace-setup_new/README.md

  Due to the limitations of slower PCs, the demo video includes noticeable gaps (approximately 4 minutes) between the generated songs.

  If your computer struggles to stream songs continuously, increasing the buffer size will result in a longer initial delay but fewer gaps between songs (until the buffer is depleted again).

+By default the app attempts to load the model file gemma-3-12b-it-abliterated.q4_k_m.gguf from the same directory.
+However, you can also use alternative LLMs.
+Note that the quality of generated lyrics will vary depending on the LLM's capabilities.

   ---